hildjj/edn-literal/draft-ietf-cbor-edn-literals.md

 In a similar vein, the term "ABNF" in this document refers to the language defined in {{-abnf}} as extended in {{-abnfcs}}, where the "characters" of {{Section 2.3 of RFC5234@-abnf}} are Unicode scalar values.
-The term "CDDL" refers to the data definition language defined in
+The term "CDDL" (Concise Data Definition Language) refers to the data definition language defined in
 {{-cddl}} and its registered extensions (such as those in {{-controls}}), as well as {{-cddlupd}}.